2023 NEDC Overview

 some team photospopup

-The theme for the 2023 MESA USA National Engineering Design Competition (NEDC) is Designing for Equity in Your Community
+The theme for the 2024 MESA USA National Engineering Design Competition (NEDC) is Designing for Equity Locally to Affect Sustainability Globally

 According to the World Health Organization, equity is the absence of avoidable or remedial differences.
 Those differences can be defined socially, physically, physiologically, geographically, economically, or demographically.
-Given the current state, Designing for Equity in Your Community has never been more important.
+Given the current state, Designing for Equity has never been more important.

 The Creative Reaction Lab, explains that “Equity-Centered Community Design is a unique creative problem solving process based on equity, humility-building, integrating history and healing practices, addressing power dynamics, and co-creating with the community.
 This design process focuses on a community’s culture and needs to create a future with equity for all. …Through Equity-Centered Community Design, we are building and supporting an emerging movement of equity designers who take on systems with self- and systemic-awareness of oppression, creativity, and action.
 These designers—students, activists, organizers, educators, government staff, hospital workers, and beyond—seek to disrupt and dismantle these challenges in, and with, their communities: school, city, family, culture, and so on.”